sfalmo/rasp-from-scratch/README.md

 Remember to also change some region specific aspects of the NCL scripts located in `rasp/GM`.

 You need the following in your region folder:
- - `namelist.wps` and `namelist.wps.template` (identical) for WPS
+ - `namelist.wps` for WPS
- - `namelist.input` and `namelist.input.template` (identical) for WRF
+ - `namelist.input` for WRF
  - A symlink named `Vtable` to the Variable Table filename you want to use for your GRIB files, e.g. for GFS: `ln -s Vtable.GFS Vtable`.
-The actual table file does not have to exist on your host machine, it will be provided by the WRF image during build time.
+The actual table file does not have to exist on your host machine, it will be provided by the WRF image.

 If you use non-stock geog data (e.g. SRTM):
  - Your custom `GEOGRID.TBL`